Cyclone Vaianu Pummels New Zealand with 32-Foot Swell, Thousands Flee

 Cyclone Vaianu, a Category 3 storm, has caused widespread flooding, power outages, and infrastructure damage on New Zealand's North Island, leading to a state of emergency.
-However, initial reports indicate the damage is less severe than initially feared, with no injuries reported, as conditions are expected to ease.
+A 32-foot cyclone swell has pummeled the coast, forcing thousands to flee their homes as roads remain closed and the full extent of the damage is assessed.

 The Story